purplemagma/starter-plugin/README.md

 QBO UI Plugin Development
 ==================

 These are instructions for getting started with QBO plugin development.
-Akamai hosting is built-in for QA and production.
-You may choose to use an iFrame instead of a native plugin.
+Plugins are iFrames that you can insert into various places inside QBO.

 Getting started with local development
 -------